Moesif/moesif-laravel/README.md

 ## Configuration options

+__To support Laravel [configuration caching](https://laravel.com/docs/8.x/configuration#configuration-caching), some configuration options have moved into a separate config class for v2.
+See Migration Guide v1.x.x to v2.x.x__

 You can define Moesif configuration options in the `config/moesif.php` file.
-Some of these fields are functions.

 #### __`applicationId`__
 Type: `String`